-A tummy tuck can be used to correct a variety of issues including droopy or sagging abdominal skin, weakened or separated abdominal muscles, and excess concentrations of abdominal fat.
-When the procedure is performed by a highly skilled, board-certified cosmetic surgeon like Dr. Jonov, a tummy tuck can leave a patient with a smooth and more attractive physique.
+A tummy tuck can correct a variety of issues including droopy or sagging abdominal skin, weakened or separated abdominal muscles, and excess concentrations of abdominal fat.
+When the procedure is performed by a highly skilled, board-certified cosmetic surgeon like Dr. Jonov, it can leave a patient with a smooth and more attractive physique.

 While a tummy tuck does leave scarring, we do our best to reduce its appearance as much as possible.
-If you have had a c-section, you can expect your c-section scar to be replaced with the incision necessary to perform a tummy tuck.
+If you have had a c-section, you can expect the abdominoplasty incision to replace your c-section scar.
 Most patients report that the results of a tummy tuck make the scarring well worth it.

 When can work be resumed?

 Patients can return to work when they feel comfortable enough to do so.
 Those with a desk job generally return to work faster than patients with an active job.
-Although it usually takes about 2 weeks for patients to regain their strength after a tummy tuck, patients are encouraged to use their discretion.
+Although it usually takes about 2 weeks for patients to regain their strength after the procedure, patients are encouraged to use their discretion.

 When is it safe to return to exercise?

 For at least 6 weeks, patients should avoid strenuous activities such as jogging, bending, and playing sports.
-In addition, they should refrain from lifting any item that is greater than 10 pounds for at least 6 weeks in order to prevent the muscle-tightening sutures in the abdominal wall from separating.
-Within the first few days after surgery, however, patients will be encouraged to walk around so they can reduce swelling, improve muscle tone, and alleviate any discomfort.
+In addition, they should not lift any item that is greater than 10 pounds for at least 6 weeks in order to prevent the muscle-tightening sutures in the abdominal wall from separating.
+Within the first few days after surgery, however, the doctor encourages patients to walk around so they can reduce swelling, improve muscle tone, and alleviate any discomfort.

 Can I undergo a tummy tuck if I am thinking about future pregnancies?

-For optimal results, it is recommended that patients wait to have abdominoplasty until after they are done having children.
+For optimal results, Dr. Jonov recommends that patients wait to have abdominoplasty until after they are done having children.
 Future pregnancies can undo the results of tummy tuck surgery since stretching and weight gain occurs during every pregnancy.

 When do the final results appear?

-After the swelling subsides from a tummy tuck, patients can expect to notice their improved abdominal contours.
+After the swelling subsides, patients can expect to notice their improved abdominal contours.
 Within 2 to 3 months, they’ll begin to truly enjoy their new shape.
 Final results are typically seen after about 6 months.